AlinDev10/WeatherDashboardApp/README.md

 ## Environment variables required

 *Replace the value of "ConnectionString" variable with your connection string from Mongo DB clusters, link: https://cloud.mongodb.com/.
+Located in the "appsettings.json" file in the solution "WeatherDashboardAPI.csproj"

 ## Database Schema from Mongo DB Diagram JSON representation